 Determine the Right Offerings for Your Organization

-- Surveys are quick and easy, but sometimes employees will express abstract interest in a program and then not use it once it's available
+- Surveys are quick and easy, although employees may express abstract interest in a program and then not use it once it's available.

-- Pilot programs are often a relatively easy way to assess uptake and interest before fully committing
+- Pilot programs can be a relatively easy way to assess interest before fully committing to an offering.

-No matter what combination of approaches you settle on, make sure you continue to assess utilization and employee appreciation for all of your benefits.
-You should plan to churn some offerings each year, evolving new opportunities and discontinuing stagnant programs.
+No matter what combination of approaches you settle on, make sure you continue to assess utilization and employee appreciation for all your benefits.
+You should plan to churn some offerings each year, providing new opportunities and discontinuing stagnant programs.

 Communicate to Get the Full Value

 Quality communications can help maximize participation in programs while supporting greater employee appreciation for the value that comes with working at your organization.
-Here are tips on how to approach communicating your benefits:
+Here are tips on how to approach communicating your benefit offerings:

-- Instead of communicating one-off programs, make sure employees see your offerings as part of a broader effort to offer them comprehensive value.
-Centralize the location where employees can go to learn more
+- Centralize the location where employees can go to learn more — instead of communicating one-off programs, make sure employees see your offerings as part of a broader effort to offer them comprehensive value.

 Given the relatively low cost and the opportunity to make a strong positive impact on recruiting, retention and engagement, supplemental benefits are a prime opportunity for finance leaders and HR leaders to work together.
 Get started by assessing your employee's understanding of the organization's total employment value proposition and current offerings, then engage with them to understand their perspectives.